edgio-docs/edgio-docs/guides/applications/v7/security/token_auth.md

 -   An encryption key may consist of any combination of alphanumeric characters.
 All other characters, including spaces, are not valid for encryption keys.
 -   An encryption key is case-sensitive.
 In other words, the case of an encryption key affects the encryption and decryption of token values.
 -   The maximum length of an encryption key is 250 characters.
 -   By default, a token value is only specific to an encryption key.
-This means that it may be possible for a client to use a single token value to gain access to protected content from various folders.
-Use the `ec_url_allow` parameter to ensure that a token may only be used for a specific directory or for a particular file.
+This means that it may be possible for a client to use a single token value to gain access to protected content from various folders. <!--Use the `ec_url_allow` parameter to ensure that a token may only be used for a specific directory or for a particular file.-->
 -   Changes to your encryption key configuration, such as adding or updating an encryption key, require a deployment.
 -   <a id="openssl" />A standard method for generating random values is to use the OpenSSL tool to perform hexadecimal encoding.

-    **Syntax:** `rand -hex <KeyLength>`
+    **Syntax:** `rand -hex <Length>`

     Hexadecimal encoding doubles the specified length.
-For example, specifying a length of "32" will generate a value containing 64 characters.
+For example, specifying a length of `32` will generate a value containing 64 characters.

     **Example:**